albaraa/vimlike-onsafari/README.txt

 fork of vimlike-onsafari by ArcCosine, a Safari Extension that adds Vim keybindings to Safari.

 vimlike-onsafari provides vim keybindings for Safari including page navigation hyperlink selection.
-Vimlike can be disabled per page and is automatically disabled on websites that use vim keybindings like Gmail and Google Reader.
+Vimlike can be disabled per page and is automatically disabled on some websites that use vim keybindings like Gmail.

 vim.safariextension by mutle provides a subset of the features of vimlike-onsafari (and is annoyingly not disabled on Gmail, etc.): https://github.com/mutle/vim.safariextension